 I’m going with the greeting of a guest saying “Hop in, John”.

-- Financial good luck is represented by the collard greens, as they are the “greenbacks”.
+- The collard greens represent financial good luck, as they are the “greenbacks”.

-- The black-eyed peas are supposed to represent coins for more financial good luck, and
+- The black-eyed peas are supposed to represent coins for more financial good luck.

-- Tomatoes bring about the additional good luck of health in the New Year.
+- Tomatoes bring about additional good luck for health in the New Year.

-Beyond the ingredients, there are a range of traditions that enhance your luck (and are fun to do).
+Beyond the ingredients, there are a range of traditions and superstitions that enhance your luck (and are fun to do).

 One custom is to bury a shiny dime among the black-eyed peas before serving.
 Whoever gets the coin in his or her portion is assured good luck throughout the whole year.